Two and Two Make Six: Box office

 The film received poor reviews and recorded a loss of £53,000.

 Critical

-The Monthly Film Bulletin wrote: "For a film aimed at the teenage and family audience, this is a rather gauche and – despite the way it sports crash-helmets and black jackets – dated little romantic comedy.
-The notion of mistaken identity arising from the wearing of identical motor-bike gear is quite clever, but the plot clsewhere is even more far-fetched in detail and predictable in development, while Freddie Francis's direction lacks the necessary lift and confidence.
-This weakness of material and handling inclines George Chakiris to labour the pace, but Janette Scott and Alfred Lynch are touching as Irene and the naive Tom, and Athene Seyler enjoys herself greatly as the irrepressible, anti-Square, Aunt Phoebe.
+The Monthly Film Bulletin wrote that Two and Two Make Six was "a rather gauche and – despite the way it sports crash-helmets and black jackets – dated little romantic comedy" and that "Freddie Francis's direction lacks the necessary lift and confidence. ...
 It is the cast, in fact, which enables the film to be indulgently enjoyed."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Ace cinematographer Freddie Francis made his directorial debut with this trifle about a US Air Force deserter who rides off on his motorbike and falls in love with his pillion passenger. ...Francis seemed happier with later horror fare and eventually went back behind the camera for such movies as The Elephant Man."

 Leslie Halliwell said: "Reasonably fresh little romantic comedy."